 The design of your solar installation will consider how far the solar panels are from the charge controller and what the voltage drop will be at that distance.

 Can I use a regular cable for solar panel?

 Do not use standard cables.
-They will not handle the high currents associated with a solar panel system because they are not rated for outdoor installation and direct exposure to sunlight.
+They will not handle the high currents associated with a solar panel in UAE because they are not rated for outdoor installation and direct exposure to sunlight.

 Speaking of what wire to use for solar panels, we should let you know you should use cables made specifically for outdoor installation, such as MC4 connectors or copper grounding lugs, to ensure they will last a long time.

 If you have access to a welder, you might also consider sealing all of your connections with metal-to-metal adhesive because it will prevent corrosion from forming over time.